flatland-association/flatland-book/getting-started/why-flatland.md

 Why Flatland?
 ===

-The Flatland environment was created to solve a real world problem: how can we schedule trains as efficiently as possible?
+The Flatland environment was created to solve a real world problem:

+> **How to efficiently manage dense traffic on complex railway networks?**

 🚂 Background
 ---